SomeWeekendReading/someweekendreading.github.io/_posts/2021-04-24-billionth-dose.md

 </blockquote>
 <script async src="https://platform.twitter.com/widgets.js"></script>

-## Yeah, ok&hellip; but not so fast!
-How much does that mean?
+## Not so fast!
+How meaningful is that?

 On the more dour hand, I remind you that while 1 billion doses is a lot, there are approximatley 8 billion humans currently living.
 All else being equal, they would mostly